Mobile navigation

 2.7.1 The Building Safety Act was passed in April 2022 and is in effect its response to the Grenfell Tower fire tragedy in 2017.

 2.7.2 The Act requires the council to register its in-occupation, high-rise buildings with a newly established Building Safety Regulator (BSR).
-All buildings over 18m in height or with 7 or more storeys are captured in the scope of the Act.
-The council's Principal Accountable Person must register each high-rise building, provide each building's key information and a building safety case report The building safety case report will show how building risks are being proactively managed and residents kept safe.
-High rise buildings will be split into three tranches, with building safety cases for tranche one, buildings over 50m in height, required for March 2024.
-Gateshead has three tranche one properties with a fourth likely to be included.
+All buildings over 18m in height or with seven or more storeys are captured in the scope of the Act.
+The council's Principal Accountable Person must register each high-rise building, and provide each building's key information and a building safety case report.
+The building safety case report will show how building risks are being proactively managed and residents kept safe.

 2.8 Fire Safety Act 2021

-2.8.1 The Act makes amendments to the Regulatory Reform (Fire Safety) Order 2005 ("the FSO") and extends the provisions of the FSO to the following parts of a multi-occupied residential buildings:
+2.8.1 The Fire Safety Act 2021 makes amendments to the Regulatory Reform (Fire Safety) Order 2005 ("the FSO") and extends the provisions of the FSO to the following parts of a multi-occupied residential buildings:

 • the building's structure, external walls and any common parts.
 The external walls include doors or windows in those walls, and anything attached to the exterior of those walls, for example balconies and cladding